Lucia1987/lucia1987.github.io/_posts/2016-01-14-Fab-Lab-WGTN-2welcome.markdown

 I need to improve my experience not only for my study, but in particular “to enhance my skills in this field of architecture” to help me make a final decision about my future...

+  {% include image.html url="image/gif/volo.gif" description="Fly... so I came to the Fab Lab WGTN" %}

 To be continued...

-{% include image.html url="image/arrivata.jpg" description="I'm arrived fab lab wgtn!" %}